Slivovitz

 Slivovitz is a fruit spirit (or fruit brandy) made from damson plums, often referred to as plum spirit (or plum brandy).
-Slivovitz is produced in Central, Eastern and Southern Europe, both commercially and privately.
-Primary producers include Serbia, Bulgaria, Czech Republic, Greece, Hungary, Italy, North Macedonia, Poland, Romania, Bosnia and Herzegovina, Slovakia, Slovenia, Croatia, and Ukraine.
+Slivovitz is produced in Central and Southeastern Europe, both commercially and privately.
+Primary producers include Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Greece, Hungary, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
 In the Balkans, slivovitz is considered a kind of rakia.
-In Central Europe it is considered a kind of pálinka (Austria, Czech Republic, Hungary, Poland, Slovakia, Ukraine—pálenka, or Greece, Romania and Italy-pălincă), and similar to Romanian țuică, corresponding to the distilled spirits category.
+In Hungary it is considered a kind of pálinka, but in Romania and Moldova it is considered pălincă, similar to țuică.
+In the Czech Republic, Slovakia, Galicia, and Carpathian-Ruthenia it is considered pálenka.
 UNESCO put it in a UNESCO Intangible Cultural Heritage Lists in 2022 on request of the country of geographic origin Serbia.